What are Report Filters?

-For example, let’s say you had a question in your survey that asked for the respondent’s age.
-If you ran a report, you would see all results by default.
-However, if you wanted to see the results for the 35+ respondents or compare the results of those who were 35+ with those under 35, you could add a filter to your report or to an individual graph to allow you to do this.
+For example, let’s say your survey includes a question asking each respondent’s age.
+When you create a summary report for your survey, data from all your respondents will be displayed by default.
+However, if you only wanted to see the results for those respondents who were ages 18-24, you could add a filter to your report or chart to do this.

 This guide will walk you through creating and applying filters to your report.

 In this guide, we will apply a filter to this report so that only respondents that said they heard about Bob’s Bikes from a Radio Advertisement will be included in the results.

 Filters are created in the report editor but, once created, can be applied to any report or chart for that survey.

 To create a filter, click the Filters button in the report editor to bring up your filter options.
 Then click the +Filters button.

 Then choose the Question, Response Property, or User Attribute you would like to use in your filter and click save.

 Creating your filter will automatically add it to the Applied Filters list, shown in the dialog below.
 You can choose to remove it, apply another filter, or just click Save to apply your new filter.

 4. Run your Filtered Report

 Refresh your report window or click Report Actions -> Run to re-run your newly filtered report.
 You can see that our report below now only includes 623 responses, corresponding to the number of people who answered “Radio Advertisement” to question 1.